Entanglement area law and Lieb-Schultz-Mattis theorem in long-range interacting systems, and symmetry-enforced long-range entanglement: Locality, symmetries and anomalies in quantum spin chains

-In the main text, we will focus on unitary symmetries implemented by QCA, as they preserve locality in the most strict sense (in SM, our considerations are extended to a more general class of symmetry actions, \ie locality preserving automorphisms, and our main theorems still hold).
-Concretely, given a symmetry group $G$, the symmetry action can be represented by a group homomorphism $\alpha: G\to \G^{\QCA}$.
-This symmetry may contain internal and/or translation symmetry, and the internal symmetry may be discrete or continuous, on-site or non-on-site.
+It is known that QCA form a group, denoted by $\G^{\QCA}$.
+The structure of $\G^{\QCA}$ is well-understood in 1D \cite{Gross_2012}.
+In essence, 1D QCA are combinations of finite-depth quantum circuits and translations (see Refs.~\cite{arrighi2019overview,Farrelly_2020} for review).
+Given a symmetry group $G$, by slightly abusing the notations{\footnote{Previously the notation $\alpha$ is used to represent an operation acting on operators, but here we use it to represent a map from the symmetry group $G$ to all possible QCA opetations $\G^{\QCA}$.}}, the symmetry action can be represented by a group homomorphism $\alpha: G\to \G^{\QCA}$.
+This symmetry may contain internal and/or translation symmetry, and the internal symmetry, which acts as a finite-depth quantum circuit, may be discrete or continuous, on-site or non-on-site.
+This general type of symmetry actions covers many physically relevant cases.

-Given such a symmetry action $\alpha: G\to\G^{\QCA}$, an important concept is the anomaly index, which takes values in $\rH^3(G, \U)$~\cite{kapustin2024anomalous}.
+Given such a symmetry action $\alpha: G\to\G^{\QCA}$, an important concept is the anomaly index, which takes values in $\rH^3(G, \U)$~\cite{kapustin2024anomalous} (see Appendix \ref{sec:group_cohomology} for a review of group cohomology).
 The construction of this anomaly index is similar to the previous work~\cite{Else_2014}, and the innovation of this new anomaly index is that it applies to translation symmetries and continuous internal symmetries.
-Below we sketch the definition of the anomaly index, and more details can be found in Ref.~\cite{kapustin2024anomalous} and SM~\cite{supp}.
+Below we sketch the definition of the anomaly index, and more details can be found in Ref.~\cite{kapustin2024anomalous} and Appendix \ref{sec:anomaly_index}.